IoT-gamer/flutter_face_tracking_excercise_app/README.md

 - wakelock_plus: To keep screen on during tracking
 - tflite_flutter: For running trained ML models
 - flutter_archive: For handling model files
+- fftea: For frequency analysis of face movements

 ## Installation